fogleman/axi/README.md

 ### Example

-Use the turtle to draw a dragon curve, filling an 8.5x11" page.
+Use the turtle to draw a dragon curve, filling a standard US letter page.

 ```python
 import axi